 A permissive footpath is open on the eastern side of the site, connecting it with the Eccup Whin nature reserve.
 In 2024 we aim to open a new footpath where Gair Wood runs along the Meanwood Valley Trail, taking pedestrians off a busy roadside and onto the site.
 Finally, when the trees are well established (estimated 2028), the University intends to open a new route across the site, connecting several green spaces, with large areas of the woodland around the path ultimately being accessible to the visiting public.

 The permissive footpaths will be unpaved and uneven in some places, so walking boots are recommended when accessing the new paths.
 Access to the paths will be via gates – no climbing over stiles is required.

 Can I volunteer to help out?

 Yes!
-Now that planting is complete, volunteering at the site is being coordinated by the University of Leeds Sustainability Service.
-Contact them via firstname.lastname@example.org.
-If you are an academic interested in research collaboration, or are a student looking to base their dissertation project at Gair Wood or gaining some research experience you can contact email@example.com.
+To be added to our volunteer mailing list and hear about future opportunities, please complete this form.
+Now that planting is complete, volunteering at the site is being coordinated by the University of Leeds Sustainability Service who can be contacted via email@example.com.
+If you are an academic interested in research collaboration, or are a student looking to base your dissertation project at Gair Wood or gain some research experience you can contact firstname.lastname@example.org.